 Texas and Florida have higher-than-average property tax rates.
 Wyoming and Alaska have the advantage of natural resources to help make up for lost income tax revenue, cashing in on oil drilling and coal mining operations.

 Individual income tax rates, for most states, are progressive as I mentioned above.
 Meaning the more you make the more you pay.
 Sucks if you’re a high-income earner, however, this benefits the general population by paying for their public services and programs and wages.

 On the flip side, sales and property taxes are constant and do not fluctuate no matter how little or more you make.
-As a result, then, the state relies on everyone to pay the same level of sales and property tax, for instance.
+As a result, the state relies on everyone to pay the same sales and property tax, for instance.
 This can place a larger burden on low-income earners, especially if the state is compensating for lack of income tax income.

 On the flip side, I have friends that refuse to live anywhere other than a state without income tax.
 For them the benefits and savings far outweigh these other additional costs, and they manage their lifestyles just fine.

 This post isn’t to point out that one decision is better than the other.
 I just wanted to present the realities that we face.
 One decision to save on state income tax, can actually just lead to other, higher costs.